lincoln123lin/lincoln123lin/README.md

 - 👋 Hi, I’m Lincoln
 - 👀 I’m interested in ANYthing
-- 🌱 I’m currently learning EVERYthing
+- 🌱 I’m learning EVERYthing
-- 💞️ I’m looking to collaborate on SOMEthing
+- 💞️ I’m looking for SOMEthing
-- 📫 Reach out on my repos
+- 📫 Reach out for collabs via PM

 <!---
 lincoln123lin/lincoln123lin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.